 Initially released as an exclusive for the Oculus Rift, the unique first-person shooter Superhot VR is finally making its way to the HTC Vive.
 If you haven't played it, Superhot's twist is that everything plays out in slow motion, but any time you move, time speeds up.
 It makes for some incredibly neat bullet-time action, and the Vive game comes with the recent Forever update, which adds more challenges to try.
-The game is set to release on 25 May, three days from the time of writing this, and we don't have confirmed a price as of right now.

 A first-person shooter from Vertigo Games, Arizona Sunshine throws you in the middle of blistering Arizona during a zombie apocalypse.
 Yeah, it's wave-based, but there's a bit of exploration on offer, while co-op multiplayer gives it another dimension.
 It's tense, violent, and more fun than you can wave a sawed-off shotgun at.
 Get some.